 But beyond your dog’s lifespan, consider this: Studies show that people who own dogs tend to live longer themselves!

 A Swedish study on over 3 million people found that owning a dog is linked to a reduced risk for cardiovascular disease, especially for people who own hunting dogs like retrievers.
 Why?

 Goldens are big dogs who love to stay active, which gives you extra motivation to get exercise too!
 Also, even after the most stressful day, playing with your pup can relieve your frustration and lift your spirits.

 If you want to learn more about adding a wonderful golden retriever to your family, browse our selection here at My Golden Retriever Puppies.

-All our puppies are raised by our own group of small, independent breeders who loving care for and socialize with each them daily so they grow up happy.
+All our puppies are raised by our own group of small, independent breeders who lovingly care for and socialize with each of them daily so they grow up happy.
 We even take all the extra steps to provide the best healthcare for them.